 - What do you want to do next?

-A: Affirmations: Statements that show recognition of patient’s strengths
+A: Affirmations are statements that show recognition of a patient’s attempts at change

 - “So you’ve started walking this past week!”